richdawe/dockerbox/README.md

 # dockerbox
-Docker set up using Vagrant and Virtualbox
+Docker set up using Vagrant, Ansible and Virtualbox

+This sets up an Ubuntu Trusty (14.04 LTS) VM in VirtualBox using Ansible to install Docker and some pre-requisites.